Table of Contents

 The fermentation is done by burying sealed pots in the ground or husk for a period of one month followed by filtration.
-The self-generated alcohol during fermentation extracts the active principles from the ingredients and also acts as preservative.
+The self-generated alcohol during fermentation extracts the active principles from the ingredients and also acts as a preservative.
 Karpurasava is prepared by adding Prasanna (distilled alcohol from fermented solution) to pulverised mixture of medicinal herbs, kept for some time and then filtered.

 Here is given more about this medicine, such as indication/therapeutic uses, ingredients and dosage.